ShouWenWang-Lab/shouwenwang-lab.github.io/_members/you.md

 name: You
 image: images/you.jpg
 role: 'phd'
-description: A curiosity-driven and highly motivated young scientist
+description: Welcome to join our lab
 ---

-Upton is a good dog.
-He studied at the University of Good Dogs.
-He likes pets, walkies, and treats.
+A curiosity-driven and highly motivated young scientist